phanturne/rag-project/python_backend/experiment/parsed_data.md

 - Once Spring 2024 registration has ended, there will be a small window of time in which you will NOT be able to withdraw.
 If during this time frame you decide that you wish to withdraw, you can do so in OSCAR once the "withdraw" option is available (which is typically 1-3 days after the fee payment deadline).
 - If you do not pay your tuition/fees in full by the fee payment deadline, you will be subject to class cancellation and holds.
 If your schedule is canceled, you will be notified by email.
 Appeals can be submitted by visiting the Bursar’s website.
 If you are reinstated into classes, a reinstatement fee of $200.00 will apply, and the account balance must be paid immediately to avoid re-cancellation.
 - Please note: Reinstatement does not guarantee that faculty will allow students to make up any work missed.
 It is the student’s responsibility to confirm ahead of being reinstated what accommodations, if any, will be permitted during the time frame in which the student was not enrolled due to non-payment.

+Click here to return to Table of Contents
 ---
 # SECTION I. SYSTEMS YOU WILL BE USING AND WHY